eliminmax/tiny-clear-elf/riscv64/README.md

 ```

 ## Breakdown

-Unfortunately, NASM is only usable for the x86 architecture family, so I can't provide NASM source.

 The file has 4 parts to it - the ELF header, the Program Header table, the code, and the data.